mattermost/docs/source/help/getting-started/organizing.rst

 Organizing Mattermost
 ==========================

-The importance of organizing channels increases as Mattermost spreads to thousands of users
+The importance of organizing channels increases as Mattermost spreads to thousands of users.

 This document shares best practices from various Mattermost deployments including: